mitsuba-renderer/drjit/docs/calls.rst

 Method calls
 ============

-Method calls and virtual method calls are important building blocks of modern object-oriented C++ applications.
+Method calls and virtual method calls are important building blocks of object-oriented C++ and Python applications.
 When vectorization enters the picture, it is not immediately clear how they should be dealt with.
 This section introduces Enoki's method call vectorization support, focusing on a hypothetical ``Sensor`` class that decodes a measurement performed by a sensor.